Choose another writer in this calendar:

-Browning received scant formal education.
-However, his father encouraged him to read and he had access to his large (6,000 vols) library.
-The book collection filled most of the third storey at the family's house at New Cross.
+Browning received scant formal education, but he had access to his father's large (6,000 vols) library; books filled the family's house in Hanover Cottage, where his family had moved when he was 12.
 In his teens, Browning discovered Shelley, adopting the author's confessionalism in poetry.
 Browning wrote his first poems under the influence of Shelley, who also inspired him to adopt atheist principles for a time.
 At the age of 16, he began to study at newly established London University, returning home after a brief period.
 At home his parents did not object his decision to withdrew and supported him morally and financially.

 Between 1841 and 1846 Browning works appeared under the title Bells and Pomegranates.
 It contained several of his best-known lyrics, such as How They Brought the Good News from Ghent to Aix, and Pippa Passes (1841), a dramatic poem depicting a silk winder and his wandering in Italy.
 Among his earlier works was Sordello (1840), set against the background of restless southern Europe of the 13th century.
 It influenced Ezra Pound in his conception of the Cantos.
 However, Sordello's hostile reception shadowed Browning's reputation for over twenty years.